Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Room temperature CL and modeling

-where $p$ is the hole concentration in cm$^{-3}$ and $E_g$ in eV.
-Fig.~\ref{fig:ptype_RT}(b) also includes red dots and circles, which correspond to the $E_0$ bandgap defined as the linear extrapolation of the low-energy tail to the background using RT and LT CL spectra, respectively.
+Figure~\ref{fig:ptype_RT}(b) also includes red dots and circles, which correspond to the $E_0$ bandgap defined as the linear extrapolation of the low-energy tail to the background using RT and LT CL spectra, respectively.
 This method includes the contribution of band tails, and thus yields larger BGN values.
 Red dashed line is the empirical fit from Lu et al.~\cite{Lu:1994} using LT $E_0$ bandgaps for p-GaAs with holes concentrations varying between $3\times 10^{17}$ to $1\times 10^{20}~\text{cm}^{-3}$:

 which has the same functional form as Eq.~(\ref{eq:bgn_casey}) but with a larger prefactor.
 For highly-doped samples (hole concentration above $10^{18}$~cm$^{-3}$), our BGN values from LT $E_0$ bandgap lie in the region of Eq.~(\ref{eq:bgn_lu}) and is in agreement with early experimental works~\cite{Borghs:1989,Kim:1993a} and many-body calculations~\cite{Sernelius:1986a,Jain:1990}.
+The fit of our dataset results in:

-Meanwhile, RT BGN values are $\sim$20~meV larger than LT BGN values.
+RT BGN values are $\sim$20~meV larger than LT BGN values.
 This temperature dependence was also observed by Lu et al. and is explained by the strong hole-phonon interactions at RT, resulting in a modification of the $E_g(T)$ relation at high hole densities~\cite{Lu:1994}.

 In summary, the bandgap appears as a reliable quantity to determine the doping concentration of p-GaAs for $p>10^{18}$~cm$^{-3}$.
 RT luminescence spectra can be fitted to extract $E_g$ bandgap decoupled from the band tail, and then the BGN is related to $p$ through Eq.~(\ref{eq:bgn_casey}).
 Alternatively, LT $E_0$ gap is commonly used and Eq.~(\ref{eq:bgn_lu}) is adequate to determine the hole concentration.